 Brief Bio

-Matthew Thomas Miller, PhD. is Assistant Professor of Persian Literature and Digital Humanities at Roshan Institute for Persian Studies at the University of Maryland, College Park and and an affiliate of the Maryland Institute for Technology in the Humanities.
-He also serves as the Director of the Roshan Initiative in Persian Digital Humanities (PersDig@UMD) and as the co-PI for the multi-institutional Open Islamicate Texts Initiative (OpenITI) and the Persian Manuscript Initiative (PMI).
-He has received generous funding for these projects from The Andrew W. Mellon Foundation, The National Endowment for the Humanities, and The Islamic Manuscript Association.
-His research focuses on medieval Sufi literature; the history of sexuality, the body, sense, and affect; and digital humanities.
-He currently is working on a book project, entitled Affected by God: Embodied Poetics and Somatic Epistemology in Medieval Persian Sufi Literature, and a number of articles on computational or “distant reading” approaches to Persian literature and carnivalesque Sufi poetry.
+Matthew Thomas Miller is Assistant Professor of Persian Literature and Digital Humanities at Roshan Institute for Persian Studies at the University of Maryland, College Park and affiliate faculty of the Religious Studies and Comparative Literature programs and the Maryland Institute for Technology in the Humanities.
+He also serves as the Director of the Roshan Initiative in Persian Digital Humanities (PersDig@UMD) and the Elahé Omidyar Mir-Djalali Persian Digital Library (EOMPDL), and as the co-PI for the multi-institutional Open Islamicate Texts Initiative (OpenITI) and the Persian Manuscript Initiative (PMI).
+He has received generous funding for these projects from The Mellon Foundation, The National Endowment for the Humanities, The National Science Foundation and The Islamic Manuscript Association.
+His research focuses on Sufism; the history of sexuality, the body, sense, and affect/emotion; the literary and political writings of twentieth-century Iranian revolutionaries; and digital humanities.

 Education